august 30, 2026 | location: marin

-slowing down in spring: half-day retreat to restore in nature
+slowing down in summer: half-day retreat to restore in nature

 Join us for a contemplative day in Marin, a chance to slow down, breathe deeply, and take refuge in nature.

-Spring often arrives with a sense of momentum.
-Life begins to buzz again, schedules fill, and energy rises.
-This day is an invitation to come together in community to recalibrate to our own deeper rhythm and to natures rhythms.
-It has been my experience that slowing down can be hard to do, and doing it anyway, outside, in the support of nature and community and guidance is such a gift.
+August arrives at peak of summer: long days, more movement, different rhythms.
+This day is an invitation to come together in community, to set down the busyness, and to recalibrate to our own deeper rhythm and to nature's.
+It has been my experience that slowing down can be hard to do, and doing it anyway, outside, in the support of nature and community and guidance, is such a gift.

 We will spend the day immersed in the beauty and awareness of the natural world.
 Through simple sensory practices, yoga, and mindfulness based meditations, we will gently recalibrate.
 We will connect with what nature does best: soften, regulate, and ground us.